ArtPoon/slides/markdown/mimm4750g-mcmc.md

 # Convergence

 * MCMC is an "auto-correlated" process - the current state will always be similar to the previous state.
   * This is *efficient* because we don't waste time sampling states (parameter values) that are silly.
   * This is *not efficient* because a random walk is slow to explore parameter space.
 * When a random walk has gone long enough, it should eventually "converge" to the posterior distribution (also known as "mixing").
+* How long is long enough?
+This is [unknowable](https://en.wikipedia.org/wiki/There_are_known_knowns)!

 ---